shivamkumarpanda/OpenPCDet_for_V2V4Real/README.md

     To automate this conversion, run the following script:
     ```
-    python myscripts/convert_json_to_txt.py <json_directory>
+    python scripts/convert_json_to_txt.py -s /path/to/source -c tesla -t /path/to/txt_target -p /path/to/pcd_target
     ```
+    You can also run the above multiple times for multiple source directory to save in the same target directory.
+It will make sure the new filenames are added to avoid any redundant filename and also accordingly save both the pcd and label files.

+    Before running the above script check the map classes in the code.
+This maps classes of V2V4Real to KITTI dataset classes.
+    ```
+    def map_classes(category_name):
+    class_mapping = {
+        'Car': 'Car',
+        'Truck': 'Car',
+        'Van': 'Car',
+        'Pedestrian': 'Pedestrian',
+        'Cyclist': 'Cyclist',
+    }
+    return class_mapping.get(category_name, 'Misc')
+    ```

 3. Divide the dataset into training and validation sets.
 Create an `ImageSets` directory under `/data/custom`.
-List the indices of the training data in `train.txt` and the indices of the validation data in `val.txt`.

     After these steps, your directory structure should look like this:
     ```